 You will have to edit the batch file; change line 12 so it reflects where your game directory is.

-Post your own tools and resources, as well as creations (tracks and cars).
+Post your own tools and resources, as well as your cars and tracks.

 - Posts: 13